 You are leaving www.efsgv.org.
 By clicking "CONTRIBUTE," you will be directed to the Ed Fund’s affiliate organization, the Coalition to Stop Gun Violence, a 501(c)(4) entity.

-The Educational Fund to Stop Gun Violence has been instrumental in the passage of Extreme Risk Laws — sometimes referred to as “red flag laws.”
+The Educational Fund to Stop Gun Violence has been instrumental in the passage of Extreme Risk Laws.
 Extreme Risk Laws allow family members and law enforcement to petition a court to temporarily remove guns from individuals demonstrating behavioral risk factors for dangerousness.
 Extreme Risk Laws also prevent these individuals from purchasing additional guns.

 Which States have Extreme Risk Laws?

-Only fourteen states and the District of Columbia have enacted Extreme Risk-Style Laws: California, Connecticut, Delaware, Florida, Illinois, Indiana, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
-All laws are in effect except for New Jersey and New York, which go into effect on September 1, 2019 and August 24, 2019 respectively.
+As of April 2019, fifteen states and the District of Columbia have Extreme Risk-Style Laws: California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.

 History of Extreme Risk Laws